 My PhD research at Trinity College, Cambridge, was in international law and global governance, focusing on self-determination and participation.
 My other research interests include climate change litigation, comparative environmental law, waste regulation, the rights of future generations, and critical international legal history.
 I have taught human rights law, international environmental law and EU environmental law at the University of Cambridge.

-Alongside her research, Natalie is a Writer for the Earth Negotiations Bulletin (ENB).
-In this capacity, she has attended 10+ UN negotiations, including on climate change, biodiversity, oceans, and wetlands.
+Alongside my research, I am a Writer for the Earth Negotiations Bulletin (ENB), writing the de facto history of global environmental negotiations.
+In this capacity, I have attended 15+ UN negotiations, including on climate change, sustainable development, biodiversity, oceans, and wetlands.

-Natalie graduated with an LLM in international law (First Class) from the University of Cambridge, a Bachelor of Laws with Honours (First Class), and a Bachelor of Science (majoring in physics) both from the University of Canterbury.
-She previously worked as a judges’ clerk in the High Court of New Zealand, and has completed shorter stints at the Climate Litigation Network, the Interamerican Association for Environmental Defence, the New Zealand Parliamentary Counsel Office, and a commercial law firm.
+Before beginning postgraduate study, I graduated with an LLM in international law (First Class) from the University of Cambridge, and a Bachelor of Laws with Honours (First Class) and a Bachelor of Science (majoring in physics) both from the University of Canterbury.
+I previously worked as a judges’ clerk in the High Court of New Zealand, and have completed shorter stints at the Stockholm Environment Institute (SEI), the Climate Litigation Network, the Interamerican Association for Environmental Defence, and the New Zealand Parliamentary Counsel Office.